Hybrid quantum-classical systems: statistics, entropy, microcanonical ensemble and its connection to the canonical ensemble: Conclusions and future work

 Notice that our analysis did not consider the dynamics of the microstates at all.
 However, for the maximum entropy principle to produce physically meaningful thermodynamic ensembles, it is well known that a suitable microdynamics must be defined having the maximum entropy solution as an equilibrium state.
 The description of appropriate hybrid quantum-classical dynamics is an open problem that we will analyze in future articles.
 Potential applications to the definition of suitable hybrid thermostats also require of a suitable dynamics, which, hopefully, are ergodic on the submanifold of fixed energy.
 In such a case time averages over single trajectories, which are easy to implement numerically, would provide us with statistical averages over this microcanonical ensemble.
 Using these averages with the microcanonical-canonical relation discussed above, fixed temperature averages (always difficult numerically) would be easily implemented.

 Our work can be related with other existing approaches to hybrid systems.
-For example, in \cite{Hall2016} the author focus their attention on aspects of hybrid quantum-classical ensembles which do not require introducing the entropy.
-However, an approach based on configuration space ensembles overcomes many difficulties arising in other approaches, as explained in section 8.1 of said reference.
+For example, in Ref. \cite{Hall2016} the author focus their attention on aspects of hybrid quantum-classical ensembles which do not require introducing the entropy.
+However, an approach based on configuration space ensembles overcomes many difficulties arising in other approaches, as explained in Sec.
+8.1 of said reference.

-Different dynamical approaches may also be considered by using new notions which generalize the idea of quantum operations (also known as quantum dynamical maps) \cite{Sudarshan1961} to the hybrid framework.
+Different dynamical approaches may also be considered by using new notions which generalize the idea of quantum operations (also known as quantum dynamical maps \cite{Sudarshan1961}) to the hybrid framework.
 Very recently, one possible generalization has been introduced (see Eq.
-(7) in \cite{Camalet2025}).
-We hope to expand our analysis and to include hybrid operations in our mathematical framework in the near future.
+(7) in Ref. \cite{Camalet2025}).
+Approaches based on a hybrid generalization of Koopman classical dynamics \cite{BouthelierMadre2023, Bondar2019,Gay-Balmaz2022, Gay-Balmaz2023}, or nonlinear approaches based on the restriction of Lioville Ehrenfest dynamics to a finite number of quantum moments \cite{Alonso2023b} may offer interesting candidates for hybrid equilibrium dynamics.
+Also, recent works deal with the description of out-of-equilibrium thermodynamics of hybrid quantum-classical systems \cite{Eglinton2024, Layton2025}, which provide a fertile ground for the application of entropy-based analysis of hybrid systems.
+Other relevant works deal with different aspects of dynamics of hybrid systems, such as path integrals \cite{Oppenheim2025, Layton2024}.
+We hope to expand our analysis and develop our formalism to incorporate all of these cutting-edge developments in a complete mathematical framework.

 Future works will expand on this formulation and its applications.
 The development of a mathematically cohesive formalism of statistical hybrid systems is fundamental for the study of numerous systems, and the results of these mathematical studies may help to develop new and more efficient computational tools for the study of molecular and condensed matter models.